Home

 development state:

-setlX is an interpreter for the SetlX (set language extended) programming-language.
+setlX is an interpreter for the high level programming language SetlX (set language extended).

-The SetlX language was mostly designed by Prof. Dr. Karl Stroetmann and is an evolution of Setl by Jack Schwartz.
-It was specifically conceived to make the unique features of Setl more accessible to today’s students of set theories.
+Designed mostly by Karl Stroetmann, the SetlX language is an evolution of Setl by Jack Schwartz.
+It was specifically conceived to make the unique features of Setl more accessible to today's computer science students.

-The setlX interpreter is currently the SetlX reference implementation.
-You may send bug-reports and/or questions about setlX via e-mail to setlx@randoom.org.
+This interpreter is currently the SetlX reference implementation.
+The complete code repository can be checked out at github.
+You may send bug reports and/or questions about setlX via e-mail to setlx@randoom.org, or via github.

 Installing setlX on a Unix-like OS (Linux, MacOS X, etc.)

-1. Make sure that a Java runtime, which is compatible to Java version 1.6 (aka version 6) or higher, is installed and working.
+1. Make sure that a Java runtime, which is compatible, is installed and working.

 You can verify this by executing: